Last updated on Mar 30, 2026

 What is Pay for Delete Agreement Template

-A Pay for Delete Agreement Template is a document used to negotiate the removal of a negative item from a credit report in exchange for payment.
+The Pay for Delete Agreement is a legal document used by debtors and creditors to establish terms for removing negative credit report entries in exchange for a payment.

 pdfFiller scores top ratings on review platforms